LEADERSHIP AND MORE

 What employees want to know is, is that all that matters?
 Or do you want me to be looking for efficiencies, cost savings, perfection, etc. and the why.
 If the latter does not matter, just say so, because then it is clear that what is important is the function or transaction.
 Without the “clarification” employees are left to wonder if what they are doing is what is expected of them.

 The flaw here is that most leaders evaluate employees against vague, subjective goals but have little or no idea of what their employees do day in and day out.
-Couple this with the above-noted organization and leadership changes, and the fact that most companies don't train their leaders well in this area, it is impossible to fairly evaluate employees against the department goals, organizational objectives and their peers.
+Couple this with the above-noted organization and leadership changes, and the fact that most companies don't train their leaders well in this area, it is impossible to fairly evaluate employees against the department goals, organizational objectives

 I am neither a fan nor an advocate of the “Annual Performance Review.”
 I believe that if leaders have regular ongoing meetings with their employees that include discussion about expectations and performance, then there is no need for the “Annual Performance Review,” and thus there are never any